Michael Sprott: Career

 In February 2006, he outboxed veteran Antoine Palatis in Scotland, but in a WBA Eliminator in July was hammered in 8 one-sided rounds by undefeated Ruslan Chagaev.
 Despite the loss he went back to Germany and beat a third German prospect when he upset undefeated southpaw Rene Dettweiller in November.

 During his travels in Germany, Sprott had picked up the second-tier European Heavyweight title, the "EU" title, which he defended against 2000 Olympic Gold medallist Audley Harrison in London, February 2007.
 Harrison had demolished Danny Williams in his last fight and was on course to face Matt Skelton in a world title eliminator.
 A 9/2 underdog with most bookies, Sprott came off the floor in the 1st round to score a rare stoppage win by knocking Harrison clean out in the 3rd with a left hook; and seemingly ending his career.

 On 14 July 2007, Sprott lost to Matt Skelton in a 12-round contest.
 The fight was of a very poor standard with Skelton winning on points.

 On 31 May 2008, Sprott travelled to Germany to face hot prospect, and the WBA's #4 ranked contender Taras Bidenko.
 Sprott was outpointed in a 10-round unanimous decision, with 2 judges scoring the bout 97–93, and the other seeing it 97–94.

 On 14 March 2009, Sprott fought former WBO heavyweight champion Lamon Brewster and lost a unanimous decision.

 He fought Alexander Ustinov on 20 June 2009, but lost by unanimous decision after ten rounds.
 However he beat German Werner Kreiskott by round 1 TKO in March 2010 and this earned him a shot at the vacant European Boxing Union title against old foe Audley Harrison at Alexandra Palace in April 2010.
 Sprott was leading the bout on all three scorecards before Harrison knocked out Sprott with seconds remaining of round 12.

-On 9 October 2010, a 35-year-old Sprott competed in Sky's 'PrizeFighter' series (Heavyweights), reaching the final where he fought Matt Skelton.
-It was third time lucky for Sprott, who had lost his previous 2 contests with the 43-year-old Skelton, Winning on a split decision (29-28 Skelton 29-28 sprott 29-28 sprott) after the 3 round contest and winning £32,000 in 'winner take all' prize money.
+On 9 October 2010, a 35-year-old Sprott competed in Sky Sports' Prizefighter series (Heavyweights), reaching the final where he fought Matt Skelton in a three round contest.
+It was third time lucky for Sprott, who had lost his previous 2 fights with the 43-year-old Skelton, as Sprott won via split decision.
+One judge scored the fight 29–28 in favour of Skelton, while the other two judges both scored it 29–28 to Sprott, with Sprott winning £32,000 in 'winner take all' prize money.
 In September 2011, he suffered a third defeat in a European heavyweight title bout when he lost a unanimous points decision to Ukrainian Alexander Dimitrenko in Hamburg.